sww1235/Personal_Website/wiki/build-script-notes-vault-mki.md

 14. Setup system logging and disable sendmail:

-	1.	edit `/etc/rc.conf` and add the following lines to disable sendmail and enable syslog.
+	1. Edit `/etc/rc.conf` and add the following lines to disable sendmail and enable syslog.
 		```conf
 		# disable sendmail and enable syslog
 		syslogd_enable="YES"